-That’s why Cynthia Curl, an assistant professor in Boise State’s Department of Community and Environmental Health, has conducted what is believed to be the first ever long-term diet intervention study on the effects of organic produce on pregnant women.
-Results of the Treasure Valley study revealed that adding organic produce to an individual’s diet, as compared to conventional produce, significantly reduced exposure to pyrethroid insecticides – that is, insecticides that are neurotoxic to insects as well as humans in large enough doses.
+That’s why Dr. Cynthia Curl, an assistant professor in Boise State’s Department of Community and Environmental Health, has conducted what is believed to be the first ever long-term diet intervention study on the effects of organic produce on pregnant women.
+Results of the Treasure Valley study revealed that adding organic produce to an individual’s diet, as compared to conventional produce, significantly reduced exposure to pyrethroid insecticides – that is, insecticides that are neurotoxic to insects, as well as humans, in large enough doses.

-For six months, spanning 20 women’s second and third trimesters, Curl’s two study groups were provided with weekly deliveries of fresh fruits and vegetables.
-One group was given organic produce while the other received conventional produce.
+For six months, spanning 20 women’s second and third trimesters, Curl’s two study groups received weekly deliveries of fresh fruits and vegetables.
+One group received organic produce while the other received conventional produce.
 Weekly urine samples were collected from both groups and analyzed by the Center for Disease Control.
 The results showed that women consuming organic produce had significantly lower pesticide metabolites which are compounds that are formed when our bodies metabolize pesticides.

 “This research is novel because it’s also the first study done in pregnant women, and there’s a lot of research showing that time in-utero is a sensitive time for development,” said Curl.
 “So if we were to look for a health effect from decreasing pesticide exposure, one of the places we might see it – if it exists – is in this population.”

-This study also proves the feasibility of conducting long-term organic diet intervention study among pregnant women.
-Curl believes that by following this study’s parameters with a much larger test group, and then monitoring the health and development of the children after birth, it would be possible to conclusively answer the question of whether there is a measurable health benefit to children if their mothers consume organic, rather than conventional, food during pregnancy.
+Curl’s study proves the feasibility of conducting a long-term organic diet intervention study among pregnant women.
+She believes that by following this study’s parameters with a much larger test group, and then monitoring the health and development of the children after birth, it would be possible to conclusively answer the question of whether there is a measurable health benefit to children if their mothers consume organic, rather than conventional, food during pregnancy.

-This study also demonstrates that it is not necessary to consume a fully organic diet in order to experience a significant change in pesticide exposure.
+The study also demonstrates that it is not necessary to consume a fully organic diet to experience a significant change in pesticide exposure.
 By supplementing participants’ diets with organic fruits and vegetables, the authors better imitated how many people actually consume organic food – as a part of their diet rather than the whole.